Frequently Asked Questions For Midwives

 We require a sonogram at 20 weeks called an anatomy scan, to determine everything is well.
 This detailed scan will assess fetal growth matching size for dates, placenta placement, amniotic fluid level, and checking development as normal.
 Some labs we have informed choice consent/refusal where you have a choice on how to perform the test, such as gestational diabetes screening, and Group B strep screening.
 As a licensed midwives we practice safely and within the scope of law, and this state requires specific testing, such as HIV, Syphilis and Hep B in the first and third trimester, or at the onset of labor.

-Will it be you at my birth?
+Will you be at my birth?

 Labor can be tricky, and on rare occasion you may have a precipitous fast birth.
 If your labor is picking up, be assured we are on our way.
 Or if we know you live in close proximity to another midwife we may call her to head your way, as we are en route.
 Yes we make every effort to have your birth attended!